 Rather than expecting much money out of the practice itself, many view the purchase of the commercial real estate that is leased to the practice as a more sound investment than the practice itself.
 Rather than paying rent to someone else for your counseling center space, the goal is to pay the rent to yourself, as you are purchasing the space.

-I know of a couple of practices that set up a limited liability corporation (LLC) for purchasing the real estate the practice was leasing.
-The LLC then purchased a space to house the practice, and employees could buy shares in the LLC.
+I know of a couple of practices that set up a limited liability corporation (LLC) for purchasing the spaces the practice was leasing.
+The LLC then purchased a building or business condo to house the practice, and employees could buy shares in the LLC.
 In the end the participants in the LLC were both business partners in the real estate company and working with each other in the practice.
-Again, this sort of arrangement requires planning for the contingencies of disability, death, leaving the practice, retirement, and sale of the property, all ways that people may leave these arrangements.
+Again, this sort of arrangement requires planning for the contingencies of disability, death, leaving the practice, retirement, and sale of the property–all the ways that people may leave these arrangements.

 Learning to think like a purchaser